RyanNielson/filtration/readme.txt

 == Description ==

-Filtration allows you to filter out any keywords you wish, and replace them with any specified character.
+Filtration allows you to filter out any keywords you wish, and replace them with any specified text.
 This allows you to remove profanity, or any other content automatically from titles, content and comments.
+This replacement text can be applied to each character in a filtered word, or to the filtered word as a whole.

 You can choose which WordPress elements to filter, including: